JackAdams/constellation/README.md

 `Constellation.showCollection('collectionName')` to show collections programatically - accepts an array or a string

-`Constellation.setKeyCode(keyCode)` to change the default toggle key from CTRL + C to CTRL + [whichever key's keycode you set] (Note: this should only be used in app code, as a last-resort config option, and not in plugin package code)
+`Constellation.setKeyCode(keyCode)` to change the default toggle key from CTRL + C to CTRL + [whichever key's keycode you set] (Note: this should only be used in app code, as a last-resort config option, and not in plugin package code).
+In fact, this can be set using the 'Config | Guide' tab now, so I'd say don't use this at all.

 `Constellation.excludeSessionKeysContaining(prefix)` to hide any `Session` keys containing the given string (`prefix`) from the `constellation:session` package